owainlewis/athena/README.markdown

 # Scout

 Scout is a web crawler written in Clojure.
-It's used for mining interesting data from web pages.
+It's used for mining interesting data from web pages and for remote automated testing.

 ## Usage